 Don’t share if you use copyrighted materials

 Sometimes we practise by tracing or copying work and while I think master studies like this are great to grow your skill they are not great to share sometimes.
-Copyright laws are difficult and you don’t want to have other artists think you are stealing your work.
+Copyright laws are difficult and you don’t want other artists to think you are stealing work.

 If you want work to copy or learn from you can